mmgen/mmgen-wallet/doc/wiki/using-mmgen/Altcoin-and-Forkcoin-Support.md

 *Unlike the case with BTC and derivatives, ETH and ETC tracking wallets are created and managed by MMGen itself and located under the MMGen data directory.
-Token tracking wallets are located inside their underlying coin's `tracking-wallet.json` file.
+Token tracking wallets are located inside their underlying coin’s `tracking-wallet.json` file.
 Address (account) balances are retrieved directly from the blockchain.
 Tracking wallet views are separate for each token.*